 Monetary policy refers to actions by the Federal Reserve Bank (the Fed) to control the supply of money and interest rates.
 When the level of economic activity is declining, the Fed normally will reduce interest rates, thus making it more attractive for businesses and households to borrow.
 This will encourage more spending on goods and services, thus stimulating the economy.
 When the economy is growing too rapidly (and thus creating inflationary pressures) the Fed may pursue policies designed to increase interest rates, thus reducing attractiveness to borrowing and subsequently reducing the demand for goods and services.
 When spending is curbed, demand goes down, which also has the effect of stabilizing inflation.

-AACSB: Reflective Thinking Blooms: Apply Learning Goal: 02-06 Contrast fiscal policy and monetary policy; and explain how each affects the economy.
-Level of Learning: 3 Application of principles Topic: Stabilizing the Economy through Fiscal Policy; Using Economic Policy to Keep the Economy Growing
+AACSB: Reflective Thinking Blooms: Application Learning Goal: 02-6 Level of Learning 3: Application of principles Nickels - Chapter 02 #317 Topic: Stabilizing the Economy through Fiscal Policy; Using Economic Policy to Keep the Economy Growing

 Mini-Case